Updated: Apr 12, 2021

 Providing resources is also important.
 If you expect people to learn for themselves, you need to make it easy for them.
 Easy access to resources and people encourages people to learn for themselves.
-If it is complicated or unclear, they are more likely to rely on formal training being provided for them.
+If it is complicated, unclear, or difficult to access, they are more likely to rely on formal training being provided for them.

-Organisations need to encourage group learning by setting up action learning groups, mentoring programmes or buddy systems.
+Organisations need to encourage group learning by setting up learning communities, action learning sets, mentoring programmes or buddy systems.
 Give people the skills they need to actively develop themselves.
 Give them the time to participate.
+Actively encourage peer-to-peer learning (and stop trying to control everything!).
 Use technology to connect people and share information.

 Reflective practice needs to be common place, so senior and influential people need to demonstrate this AND encourage others to do so.
 They need to build time into projects to make this happen, set an expectation that it will and hold people accountable for their own learning.